JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 ## Prerequisites

-You have two main options to work with the template: Do your work locally in any PC, or use [Overleaf](https://www.overleaf.com/).
-Both options are described below
+You have two main options to work with the template: Do your work locally in any PC (my preferred configuration is using [TexStudio](https://www.texstudio.org/)), or do it online using [Overleaf](https://www.overleaf.com/).
+Both options are described below.

 ### Working on a local machine

 You will need a good \LaTeX{} distribution (TexLive, MikTex, MacTeX, etc., depending on your working environment).
 For a list of all required packages, you can have a look at the `\usepackage{...}` statements in the file `Config/preamble.tex`, but this should not be a problem as most distributions would have everything you need.
 If you run into errors due to packages not being available, install them (this should be easy enough).

 Beware that the main compilation is done using `pdflatex+biber`.
-The preferred compilation method is by using the provided `make` as it will do most of the required work automatically, but if you are in a Windows environment without this utility, my recommendation for you is to use `TexStudio` although any good \LaTeX{} editor should do fine.
+The preferred compilation method is by using the provided `make` as it will do most of the required work automatically, but if you are in a Windows environment without this utility, my recommendation for you is to use [TexStudio](https://www.texstudio.org/) although any good \LaTeX{} editor should do fine.

 #### Notes on GNU/Linux installation